elado/sublime-related-files/README.md

 You can use the $1, $2, etc. on the glob strings to be replace by the extracted parts from the regex.

+If the "create_new_files" option is set to true, matches will appear for files that do not yet exist, allowing you to create them.

 In addition to global configs, you can also have per project configs.
 To add that, in a sublime project file (project-name.sublime-project), add this: